Data Points Endorsing Our Case for Buying What You Need?

 My buddy said he has to put prices way up on auto repair.
 Again.
 I don’t have a clue if brakes, transmissions, serpentine belts, cam-chains and spray-in-bed liners are going to show up in CPI or a weaker dollar.
 But I do know we need all those things and the price of getting them is going higher.

 What struck me is that while he may lack purchasing power, his services require real assets, they are tangible and necessary.
 His ability to generate profits is relatively certain due to his long term ability to increase prices.
 Auto repair is one of those services you need.
 His suppliers therefore also have pricing power.
 The necessity of those goods and services means they are, if imperfectly, inflation hedged as well.

 Firms that Benefit From Inflation

-As documented in our research pieces on Inflation & Equity Duration: Buy what you know and need.
+As documented in our research pieces on Inflation of the 1970s & Equity Duration: Buy what you know and need.
 Here are the Staples Stocks that have announced price increases to date: Coca Cola, Hershey’s, Hormel, JM Smucker, P&G, Kimberley Clark, Colgate.
 For more research on buying simple, proven and profitable makers of the stuff we all must have at discounts to the market last seen at the peak of the internet bubble click here and here.

 To view our Consumer Staples Sector Rankings, please click the following links: SP500, R1000 & R2500.
 For non-Enterprise subscribers, please reach out to start you 30 Day Trial here.